10 Essential Blade Shape Types Every Knife Enthusiast Should Know

 Clip Point Blade: Precision and Control

-Knife enthusiasts often favor this blade shape types due to its ability to combine cutting efficiency with a fine point for piercing.
-As noted by celebrated knifemaker Jesse Latham, “It’s not a tool ’til it’s tasted blood,” highlighting the blade’s effectiveness in real-world scenarios.
+Knife enthusiasts often favor this blade shape types due to its ability to combine with a fine point for piercing.
+As noted by celebrated knifemaker Jesse Latham, "It's not a tool 'til it's tasted blood," highlighting the blade's effectiveness in real-world scenarios.

 Tanto Blade: Strength and Piercing Ability